quentinplessis/smalltalk-neo4j/README.md

-# Neo4j from Pharo Smalltalk
+# Manipulating Neo4j from Pharo Smalltalk

 Sample code to manipulate Neo4j data from Pharo Smalltalk via Cypher queries, using Neo4reSt and SCypher libraries.